AyeshaAreej/TypeScriptPractice/README.md

 Create file with extension .ts
 Write code
 Go to terminal and write "tsc filenmae.ts"
-Above command will create a file having .js extension having converted typescript code in plain javascript Now run node filename.js
+This command will create a file having .js extension having converted typescript code in plain javascript Now run node filename.js
 The cmd will show the output